An Implementation of the Finite Element Method in Hybrid Classical/Quantum Computers: Application to the Steady-State Heat Equation

-A series of controlled $X$ circuits to obtain the $\Tilde{X}^{2}_{0}$ unitary matrix for a 3-qubit system is demonstrated.
+A series of controlled $X$ circuits to obtain the $\Tilde{X}^{2}_{0}$ circuit and the corresponding unitary matrix for a 3-qubit system is demonstrated.
 In this example, there are no pure control qubits.
-First a $|011\rangle$ state is transformed to $|111\rangle$ state, then $|111\rangle$ is transformed to $|101 \rangle$.
-Then, reverse transformations are performed in the opposite order starting from $|111\rangle$ state to $|011\rangle$ state (leaving the penultimate one) till the first state to begin with is obtained. \end{enumerate}
+First, a $|011\rangle$ state is transformed to $|111\rangle$ state, then $|111\rangle$ is transformed to $|101 \rangle$.
+Then, reverse transformations are performed in the opposite order, starting from the $|111\rangle$ state (leaving the penultimate one) to the $|011\rangle$ state (i.e.,~the final state). \end{enumerate}

 Figure \ref{fig:3-qubit-Xitlde-cicuits} shows the quantum circuits for the $\Tilde{{X}}_{(\cdot)}$ unitaries corresponding to internal elements for a 3-qubit system, and these are obtained using the generator function given in Eq.~\eqref{eq:Xtilde_generator_function}.